-Delivering powerchair football to Hull and the East Riding of Yorkshire.
+Delivering powerchair football to Hull, East Riding of Yorkshire, East Yorkshire, Humber Estuary and Lincolnshire.
 We are affiliated to the East Riding County FA and The Wheelchair Football Association.

-Our mission is to give people of Hull, East Riding of Yorkshire and East Yorkshire the chance to play powerchair football at both a social and competitive level, despite their age or gender.
+Our mission is to give people of Hull, East Riding of Yorkshire.
+East Yorkshire including the Humber Estuary and Lincolnshire the chance to play powerchair football at both a social and competitive level, despite their age or gender.
 We aim to create a community for parents, family members and carers so they know they are not alone.
 In addition, we aim to educate and showcase powerchair football to members of the public of how powerchair football can change the life of a vulnerable person.

 Powerchair Football It's More Than A Sport It's a life-changer